scarpazza/battlecruiser/README.md

 # emacs battlecruiser

 ## Goal
-Goal of this project is the repurposing of vintage IBM M 122-key (a.k.a. "battlecruiser") keyboards for modern usage.
+The goal of this project is repurposing vintage IBM M 122 (a.k.a. "battlecruiser") keyboards for modern usage.

 Specifically, I configure the keyboard for use with emacs on a remote system.
 I configure the extra keys to generate sequences
 * that are easy bindable to emacs functions without conflicting with existing default key bindings, and
 * survive across Microsoft Remote Desktop and an X-Windows connections (tested).

-While my specific choices aim at satisfying developers running predominantly emacs, either on a local or a remote system (connected via rdesktop, an X windows session, or both), you might be able to adapt this project easily to slightly different needs.
+While my choices are subjective and aim at primarily at satisfying a developer running predominantly emacs either on a local or a remote system
+(possibly connected via rdesktop, X windows sessions, or both), you might be able to adapt this project easily to slightly different needs.

 ## Deliverables